-Many ADHD symptoms point to difficulties with executive functioning and may indicate that ADHD is a partial executive functioning disorder.
+Many ADHD symptoms point to difficulties with executive functioning (the self-management system of the brain) and may indicate that ADHD is a partial executive functioning disorder.
 Working memory, cognitive flexibility, and inhibitory control are the three aspects of executive functioning.

 Cognitive flexibility is the ability to apply what has been learned differently depending on the situation, as opposed to rigidly adhering to rules or previous ways of doing things.
 An adult example would be being forced to deviate from a previously established driving route home.
 A child might adapt to changing afternoon plans if a sibling becomes ill and needs to be taken to the doctor’s office.